 Summary of Objections The Council's response to the objections 17 The Council's Response The Council's or officers' perspective?
+The proposal paper and consultation report were discussed and approved by the Executive prior to publication.
+Executive made its decision based on the documentation summarising the work undertaken by officers as part of process.
+Therefore, in approving these documents, it became the opinion of the Executive acting on behalf of Council.
 The Executive is responsible for school organisation matters.
 18. Class sizes • Too large in the new expanded school?
 While class sizes at Ysgol Y Graig are sometimes over 30, there is no statutory limit on the size of any class at Key Stage 2.
 The main reason for classes of 30+ is usually due to limited school budgets.
 A portion of the school budget is used to maintain school buildings (rates, energy, cleaning, repairs and maintenance etc).
 The more buildings there are to maintain, the less budget is available to spend on other resources such as teachers.
 In addition, the cost per pupil in small schools is greater than that in larger schools.
 It could be argued that the smaller schools receive the equivalent of additional funding to maintain minimum staffing levels, and that the larger schools lose out as a result.
 It could therefore be argued that the proposal will help reduce the number of classes with more than 30 learners.
 The views of pupils who transferred from small schools to one of Anglesey's new primary schools were obtained as were the views of the head-teacher.
 It was noted that there had been no problems transferring from a small school to a larger school.
 The children had settled in and made new friends very quickly.
 Many parents commented on how fast and easy the move was and that it was the best thing that had happened to their children.
 It was noted that the children had been given opportunities that were not possible in the small individual schools - residential trips, sports tournaments, visits and visitors.
 In addition, GwE has placed Ysgol Talwrn and Ysgol y Graig in the green, 'A' category, in terms of support needs, as defined in the national model for school categorisation.
 Both schools were judged to have 'good' outcomes in all Estyn inspection areas: Ysgol Talwrn - October 2018 Ysgol y Graig - January 2019 A new expanded school will have the resources to ensure that teaching is tailored to meet the needs of all pupils, including those with additional learning needs, and those pupils who are considered to be the most able and talented.
 A school of this size will provide greater curricular diversity because of specialist resources and teaching i.e. IT, music.
 There would be more opportunity for extra-curricular activities to meet the needs of all pupils and their families.
 Due to additional resources and the ability to appoint specialist staff, larger schools can provide pastoral care and nurture groups.